 Only the auxiliary verb do is conjugated in questions.
 In the simple present, we use does for the third person singular and do for all other persons and in the simple past we take did for all persons.
-The main verb remains in its basic form or infinitive form.
+The main verb remains in the infinitive.

 - He eats an ice-cream every day.